Type System

 ));

 Then insert the {templateType} tag with the full class name (including the namespace) at the beginning of the template.
-This defines that there are be variables $langs and $products in the template including the corresponding types.
-You can also specify the types of local variables using tags {var}, {varType} and {define}.
+This defines that the variables $langs and $products exist in the template, including their respective types.
+You can also specify the types of local variables using the {var}, {varType}, and {define} tags.

 How to save work?
-How to write a template class or {varType} tags as easily as possible?
-Get them generated.
-That is precisely what pair of tags {templatePrint} and {varPrint} do.
-If you place one of these tags in a template, the code of class or template is displayed instead of the normal rendering.
-Then simply select and copy the code into your project.
+What's the easiest way to write a template parameter class or {varType} tags?
+Have them generated!
+That's what the pair of tags {templatePrint} and {varPrint} are for.
+If you place them in a template, instead of the normal rendering, a suggestion for the class code or a list of {varType} tags will be displayed.
+Then, simply select the code with one click and copy it into your project.

 {templateType}

-The types of parameters passed to the template are declared using class:
+Types of parameters passed to the template are declared using a class:

 {templateType MyApp\CatalogTemplateParameters}